 There is more information about health precautions on the Forestry Commission website.

 Preventing the spread of oak processionary moth (OPM)

-Government action, and government support for affected owners, depends on which one of the three OPM management zones the affected trees are in.
-Guidance on the zones and further information can be found in The Oak Tree Owners' OPM manual, but these are subject to change.
+Government action and support for affected owners depends on which one of the three OPM management zones the affected trees are in.
+Guidance on the zones can be found in The Oak Tree Owners' OPM manual, but these are subject to change.

 Survey and control in the Core Zone is the responsibility of oak tree owners.
 However, the Forestry Commission reserves the right to issue Statutory Plant Health Notices (SPHNs) requiring infestation removal in the Core Zone if severe infestations threaten to spread into the Control Zone.
 Local councils may also use their public health and safety powers to require removal.

 Report any sightings immediately